WeWhoShallNotBeNamed/CS-102-PROJECT-TETRACE/README.md

 Present: Rana, İpek, Selin   Absent: Subatay, Eda

 Discussion:
-We discussed how to present our demos and tried to solve our games final problems.
+We discussed how to present our demos and tried to solve our game's final problems.